3110 Human Health Building

 The School offers a Master of Public Health and Master of Science degrees in Exercise Science and Safety Management.
 The School of Health Sciences also offers both an entry-level Doctor of Physical Therapy degree for students who want to become physical therapists, and a post-professional Doctor of Science in Physical Therapy degree for licensed physical therapists.

 Graduate Certificates and Continuing Education

-Graduate certificates are available in orthopedic manual physical therapy, orthopedic physical therapy, oncology rehabilitation, teaching and learning for rehabilitation professionals, clinical exercise science, corporate and worksite wellness, and exercise science at the graduate level.
+Graduate certificates are available in orthopedic manual physical therapy, pediatric rehabilitation, orthopedics, neurological rehabilitation, teaching and learning for rehabilitation professionals, clinical exercise science, corporate and worksite wellness, and exercise science at the graduate level.